 Bladder tumors, with or without infection, often create symptoms similar to those of a severe bladder infection.
 The tip off to look for a tumor is that infection and/or symptoms do not clear up with an appropriate antibiotic course, urine is bloody, and there are no bladder stones on radiographs.
 The most common bladder tumor is the transitional cell carcinoma.
 (Our article on this topic includes more information on how to detect this tumor; often ultrasound is needed to image the inside of the urinary bladder.)

-An unneutered male dog has a special risk: prostate infection.
 The prostate gland is located at the neck of the bladder and, due to its glandular nature, infection in the bladder readily spreads to the prostate where the crypts and crannies are particularly protective to the infection.
 It is nearly impossible to clear the prostate of the infection without neutering.
 Small abscesses within the prostate may require drainage using ultrasound guidance.
 Only certain antibiotics are capable of penetrating the prostate to reach the infection.
 Bacterial prostatitis can be a complicated situation.

 Most urinary tract infections are straightforward and require only a relatively short antibiotic course for clearance.